Table of Contents

 Complexities that HRBPs need to be prepared to address

 Managerial skills deterioration from increasing workload demands and generational shifts in employee expectations is creating a need for significant upgrades in handling managerial-level employees.
 Today’s historically low levels of employee engagement and high turnover/propensity to leave are vital indicators of poor managerial talent and behavior.
-Adding to that insight is Gallup's research that only 10% of managers have the proper blend of skills, capabilities, and traits.
+Adding to that insight is Gallup's research, which finds that only 10% of managers have the proper blend of skills, capabilities, and traits.
 Understanding, measuring, and tracking managerial effectiveness are critical to syndicating improved managerial capabilities across the organization.
 More robust and effective selection, oversight, performance management, and expectation re-leveling are required to respond to increased demands and manager-to-employee ratios that lead to stress and burnout.

 Cultural dis-alignment occurs due to internal changes, disruptions, and changes in the institutional and labor markets, and disengages employee attention from work responsibilities and the willingness to stretch with added effort.
 Too often, the stated and promoted organizational values or desired cultures fall out of alignment with leadership direction, managerial behaviors, policies and practices, and talent practices.
 Frequent turnover in executive ranks, ongoing Boomer and GenX retirement waves, acquisitions, mergers, and consumer preference shifts create changes that adjust the corporate culture.
 HRBPs must continually monitor and watch for shifts and inflection points that create disharmony between cultural aspirations and structural, workflow, cross-functional alignment/collaboration, and workforce changes.